Adobe Inc: Company Overview

 Generative AI (2023–Present)

 Adobe has positioned generative AI as central to its product strategy.
 Adobe Firefly, launched in 2023, is a family of generative AI models trained on licensed content, designed to be safe for commercial use.
+For a deep dive on Photoshop's AI features, see our article on Generative Fill in Photoshop.
 Key AI features rolled out across Creative Cloud applications include:

 Adobe Today